Wonder101/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Learning SQL from a bootcamp
+Learning SQL from a bootcamp.